Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

 ###  mortonEncode with non UInt columns

-mortonEncode function requires UInt columns, but sometimes diffent column types are needed (like String or ipv6).
-In such a case cityHash64 function can be used both for inserting and quering:
+mortonEncode function requires UInt columns, but sometimes different column types are needed (like String or ipv6).
+In such a case cityHash64 function can be used both for inserting and querying:

 ```
 create table X (